Tayside

 • Capital Asset 26 Tay Street Perth PH1 5LQ Telephone(01738) 580457

-A Wetherspoon's pub that was formerly a Savings Bank.
 The high ceilings and ornate cornices have been retained and pictures of old Perth adorn the walls of the open-plan lounge which overlooks the River Tay.
-The large Chubb safe from its banking days can be found in the family area.
+Spot the large Chubb safe from its banking days, found in the family area.

-Manager is a real ale enthusiast; up to six beers are dispensed from a wide variety of Scottish and English breweries, and food is available all day.
+Manager is a real ale enthusiast; up to six beers are dispensed from a wide variety of Scottish and English breweries.
+Food is available all day, with breakfast from 8am, but does not serve alcoholic drinks until 11am.
 Beer festivals twice a year are popular with local ale drinkers.
-No dogs inside or out as per Wetherspoon policy.
+No dogs are allowed inside or out, in line with Wetherspoon policy.

-Please note that since the recent 30% increase in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers for some lower-priced real ales.
+Please note that since the September 1994 increase of 30% in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers at various times, for some lower-priced cask ales.

 • Glover Arms Crieff Road Perth PH1 3JJ Telephone(01738) 624888